Kahvas Jute: Formation

 Kahvas Jute were formed in Sydney in June 1970 as a progressive rock and hard rock band with Tim Gaze on lead guitar and vocals (ex-Stonehenge, Tamam Shud), Dennis Wilson on lead guitar and vocals (ex-Riddles, Kevin Bible and the Book, Barrington Davis and the Power Pact, Mecca), Bob Daisley on bass guitar (ex-Dennis Williams and the Delawares, Gino Affair, Throb, Barrington Davis and the Power Pact, Mecca) and Dannie Davidson on drums (ex-Strangers, Sunsets, Tamam Shud).
 Wilson was the guitarist on Kevin Bible and the Book's single, "Rockin' Pneumonia", which was released in August 1966.
 Wilson played with Daisley in Barrington Davis and the Power Pact, which was renamed as Mecca in 1968.
 In 1969, Barrington Davis left to return to England and Mecca continued as a trio.
 Davidson's earlier band, Strangers (aka Four Strangers) had formed in Newcastle in 1964.
-By 1965, after releasing two singles, they became The Sunsets, a surf rock group and issued five further singles.
+By 1965, after releasing two singles, they became the Sunsets, a surf rock group and issued five further singles.
 They relocated to Sydney and were renamed as Tamam Shud in 1968, Gaze joined in 1969.
 Mecca disbanded in mid-1970 and Daisley and Wilson approached Davidson and Gaze to form a new band, Kahvas Jute.

-Wide Open (1/1971)
+Wide Open (1971)

-Kahvas Jute developed a reputation for their live performances and signed with Festival Records' subsidiary label, Infinity Records.
-They issued their debut album, Wide Open in January 1971.
+Kahvas Jute developed a reputation for their live performances and signed with Festival Records' subsidiary label Infinity Records.
+They issued their sole album Wide Open in January 1971.
 It was recorded at Festival Studios in Sydney and produced by Pat Aulton.
-By the time that the album appeared, Gaze had already returned to Tamam Shud and Kahvas Jute continued as a trio.
+By the time that the album appeared, Gaze had already returned to Tamam Shud, and Kahvas Jute continued as a trio.
 In June 1971, Davidson and Wilson travelled to the United Kingdom and temporarily used Mick Smith and Scott Maxey on bass guitar.
-Daisley arrived in London in July 1971 but Kahvas Jute didn't reform.
-Daisley remained in the UK and became a member of several bands including: Chicken Shack, Mungo Jerry, Widowmaker, Rainbow, The Blizzard of Ozz, The Ozzy Osbourne Band, Uriah Heep and The Gary Moore Band, among others.
+Daisley arrived in London in July 1971 but Kahvas Jute did not reform.
+Daisley remained in the UK and became a member of several bands, including Chicken Shack, Mungo Jerry, Widowmaker, Rainbow, the Blizzard of Ozz, the Ozzy Osbourne Band, Uriah Heep and the Gary Moore Band, among others.

-Chariot (5/1974–12/1977)
+Chariot (1973–1977)

 Kahvas Jute were reformed by Davidson and Wilson with bassist Scott Maxey in May 1973, after Wilson and Davidson returned from the UK.
 The group supported Bo Diddley on his second tour of Australia in October.
 In March 1974, Peter Roberts (ex-Band of Light) replaced Maxey on bass guitar but the group was renamed in May as Chariot.
 Davidson left to join Band of Light and was replaced by Steve Webb on drums.
 Meanwhile, Roberts switched to guitar and John Strangio joined on bass guitar.
 The group performed about 300 gigs a year but extensive line-up changes reduced their recording output to two singles, "I'll Keep on Loving You" (January 1976) and "Set Me Free" (December 1976).
 With Wilson as the only mainstay, Chariot continued until December 1977.
 In December 1980, Wilson issued his debut solo album, Walking on Thin Ice.